SRD-Archive/srd-archive/Mini Cairn/Mini Cairn - Player's Handbook.md

 but leaves the party exposed.
 Ability loss can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
 Some of these services may be free, while more expedient or magical means of recovery may come at a cost.

+Optional: For one stat, one level of ability loss can be restored if a player passes a corresponding save.

 **Armor**